robot5000-design/ms2/documentation/test.md

 - TC09 - Confirm question/answers are displaying and functioning correctly and correct sounds are played depending on the score outcome and high score value is displayed in updated table after quiz ends. _Pass_

-- TC10 - Confirm the multi-use model which is used for feedback, reset-quiz and end-quiz-message all operate independently without leaving text behind, or removing a button that is not replaced or otherwise affecting each other. _Pass_
+- TC10 - Confirm the multi-use modal which is used for feedback, reset-quiz and end-quiz-message all operate independently without leaving text behind, or removing a button that is not replaced or otherwise affecting each other. _Pass_